LukeGrahamLandry/franca/devlog.md

 the new backend still doesn't fully work, the occasional crashes were unrelated apparently, but at least now we know its not a confusing miscompliation that only surfaces after multiple iterations, just a normal friendly miscompilation.

+- typing f.rpo.offset(i)[] is gonna drive me insane, same for f.pred.
+- with using init_default_module_dyn you finally get a speed up from fuse_addressing, around 2.45s -> 2.25s.
+  looking good for the idea of only adding optimisations that make it compile itself faster including the extra code than the old one did without.
+- another peephole isel improvement: using madd saves ~10KB of instructions. not sure its worth it speed wise.

 ## (Nov 2)